minhnguyenlinknode/MicroSchemaParser/README.md

-# MicroSchema Parser .NET library
+# Schema Parser .NET library

 This is a basic .Net framework based on HtmlAgilityPack library for parsing micro schema syntax (http://schema.org)